VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 ### =, <, >, ≤, ≥, ≠, <<, >>, ≈, ∝

 The equal sign is pretty obvious, it just means that what ever is on each side is equal.
 The implications of this will lead us deeper into algebra though as we actually solve equations.
 There's some really obvious equalities, those that lack variables, so things like {{< katex >}} 1 + 2 = 3 {{</ katex >}}  or any of the equalities shown to this point really.
 Where equality gets a bit more interesting is when there's an unknown (variable, same thing).
-For example, {{< katex >}} 1 + x = 3 {{</ katex >}} here we cane see pretty obviously that x must be 2.
+For example, {{< katex >}} 1 + x = 3 {{</ katex >}} here it's pretty obvious that x must be 2.
 We'll go into how to actually solve for these unknowns with non-obvious equations in a bit.

 Less Than and Greater Than are similarly simple, they just state that one side has a bigger number than the other.
 The '>' or '<' symbols should always 'eat' the bigger number, that is the open side faces the bigger number, and the pointy side points to the smaller. {{< katex >}} 2 < 3 {{</ katex >}} and {{< katex >}} 4 > 3 {{</ katex >}} are examples of this.
 When variable are involved, it usually means there are multiple solutions. {{< katex >}} x > 3 {{</ katex >}} for example, is satisfied for any x greater than 3, right down to 3.0000000000...00001 all the way up to ∞.
 Similarly, there are 'or equal to' variants of less than and greater than, which are written with a bar underneath so {{< katex >}} x \geq 3 {{</ katex >}} is satisfied for x equal to 3 to ∞, so the 3 *is* included with the 'or equal to part.'

-≠ means 'Not Equal To', and as the name impiles it's just saying the two sides can't be equal so with {{< katex >}} x \neq 0 {{</ katex >}},  x can be any value, except for 0.
+≠ means 'Not Equal To', and as the name implies it's just saying the two sides can't be equal so with {{< katex >}} x \neq 0 {{</ katex >}},  x can be any value, except for 0.

 Next are MUCH greater and less than, written with a double less than or greater than sign, so {{< katex >}} \gg \text{ or } \ll {{</ katex >}} these are weird for people new to the idea, because they're sort of fluid and depend on the situation.
-Generally they're used to say "This number is so small that it doesn't effect the outcome" or "This number is large that it dominates the outcome"
+Generally they're used to say "This number is so small that it doesn't affect the outcome" or "This number is large that it dominates the outcome"

 Next up, is ≈ or "Approximately Equal To".
-This is for when you know your answer is off by some amount, due to impercesion in computation but it's still close enough for whatever you need to use it for.
+This is for when you know your answer is off by some amount, due to imprecision in computation but it's still close enough for whatever you need to use it for.
 For example {{< katex >}} \pi \approx 3.1416 {{</ katex >}}

 Finally, there's ∝ for 'proportional to'.
-This just means the two equations are only different by a multiplited constant.
+This just means the two equations are only different by a multiplied constant.
 For example, say {{< katex >}} y = kx {{</ katex >}}, where k is a constant (some number that can't change) then {{< katex >}} y \propto x {{</ katex >}}.
 This is useful for when two equations are representing something massively different in scale, but we want to indicate that they have the same behavior.

 ### |x|, ∆, ⌊x⌋, ⌈x⌉, ±